CreepycreeperMw/DataExchange/readme.md

-# Packet-based Crosspack Communication
+# MDEX
-This is a new approach to pack communication aimed to be easy to use while being advanced in terms of efficiency and performance.
+MDEX is a new approach to pack communication aimed to be easy to use while being advanced in terms of efficiency and performance.

-Now before I get into the juicy details I want to differentiate between the *Protocol* and the *Implementation* that power this System.
+Now before I get into the details I want to differentiate between the *Protocol* and the *Implementation* that back this System.
-The goal was to move as much load as possible onto the API instead of the protocol so that the protocol can stay rather simple, while you can enjoy a feature rich, easy to use and fast system but also allowing you to *easily get started without the library* writing your own approach.
+The goal was to move as much load as possible onto the API instead of the protocol so that the protocol can stay rather simple, while you can enjoy a feature rich, easy to use and fast system but also allowing you to *easily get started without the library* [writing your own approach](https://github.com/CreepycreeperMw/DataExchange/blob/main/docs/gettingstarted.md#Protocol).

 ###### (All of the requirements of the protocol are listed [here](https://github.com/CreepycreeperMw/DataExchange/blob/main/docs/specifications))

+**If you're looking to [get started with the API](https://github.com/CreepycreeperMw/DataExchange/blob/main/docs/gettingstarted.md#api) or you want to [implement the protocol](https://github.com/CreepycreeperMw/DataExchange/blob/main/docs/gettingstarted.md#protocol) yourself, look [here](https://github.com/CreepycreeperMw/DataExchange/blob/main/docs/gettingstarted.md)**

 The central question this system revolves around is **How can I make a system that makes it as *simple as possible* for other addon creators to create a compatible data interchange, while being incredibly *efficient* __and__ with *good performance?*** <br>
 The following article aims to explain on how this system looks, some of the concepts it uses and how it works under the hood
 <br>

-**Incase you're just peeking here is some quick code that demonstrates on how to use the API**
+### Demos

 To register a Type with the API you simply call [System::registerType()](https://github.com/CreepycreeperMw/DataExchange/blob/main/System.d.ts#L12) and provide a name with an array of types that make up your data structure<br>